-It was believed that retrograde menustration (backwards flow of the period through the fallopian tubes) was one of the main causes of endometriosis but currently, that theory doesn't hold as Endo has been found in individuals who do not menstruate.
-Another one of the theories indicates there is most likely a genetic component to endometriosis alongside other theories but more research is needed to determine this link (EFA, 2018).
+It was once believed that retrograde menstruation (backwards flow of the period through the fallopian tubes) was one of main causes of endometriosis but currently, that theory doesn't hold as Endo has been found in individuals who do not menstruate.
+Another one of the theories indicates there is most likely a genetic component to Endometriosis but more research is required to know the exact cause.

-The most common symptom is pelvic pain, which usually occurs at the same time as a period, but this pain can continue throughout a woman’s entire cycle.
+The most common symptom is pelvic pain, which usually occurs at the same time as a period.
+But this pain can continue throughout the entire cycle.
 Painful cramps that are not relieved with NSAIDS and interfere with daily life, heavy and longer cycles, nausea, vomiting, chronic fatigue, bowel and urinary issues, infertility and pain during sex are just a few of the signs and symptoms of Endometriosis.
-Each woman’s experience with Endometriosis is different as well the severity and pain associated with it (EFA, 2018).
+Each person’s experience with Endometriosis is different as well the severity and pain associated with it (EFA, 2018).

 Who gets it?

 In Canada, it takes an average of 9 years from the onset of symptoms to receive a diagnosis of Endometriosis which most likely is due to a lack of knowledge among the public and medical community.
 Misdiagnosis frequently occurs which leads to incorrect treatments (The Endometriosis Network Canada, 2014).

 There is no test for Endometriosis and even CTs, MRIs or Ultrasounds cannot always confirm it.
 The only way to confirm and treat it is laparscopic excision surgery and test the biopsies (EFA, 2018).

 While there is no cure, there are treatment options.
 As mentioned before, laparscopic excision surgery is known as the gold standard treatment.
 This involves having an Endometriosis excision specialist, who is well versed in this method, cut and remove the entire lesion, including tissue beneath the surface of the growth (EFA, 2018).

 Cautery and ablation are also surgical methods used but it only removes the tissue on the surface and leaves behind what is growing beneath.
 This is not effective for management of this condition as the Endometriosis is not completely removed, excess scar tissue can form and at times, inflammation can follow adding to pain (EFA, 2018).